awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-workforce-management-private-console.md

  If desired, you can subsequently **Enable** a worker after they have been disabled\.

-You can remove workers from your private workforce directly in the Amazon SageMaker console if that worker was added in this console\.
+You can remove workers from your private workforce directly in the SageMaker console if that worker was added in this console\.
 If you added the worker \(user\) in the Amazon Cognito console, see [Manage a Private Workforce \(Amazon Cognito Console\)](sms-workforce-management-private-cognito.md) to learn how to remove the worker in the Amazon Cognito console\.

 **To remove a worker using the private workforce summary page**